-Opposites attract, well they do if you're dealing with magnets.
-With people and relationships, it gets complicated.
-This age-old saying "opposites attract" dates back to at least the 1800s and is translated into many different languages, shared in many cultures.
-But so is the adage, "birds of a feather flock together."
-The theory has been studied for years, and modern science continues the exploration, aiming to pinpoint which saying is true when it comes to human interaction.
+Opposites may attract if you're working with magnets.
+However, with people and relationships, it can be more complicated.
+The age-old saying "opposites attract" is translated into many different languages in many cultures.
+However, "birds of a feather flock together" has also been used for years.
+Modern science continues the exploration of attraction, aiming to pinpoint which phrase is more accurate regarding human interaction.

-Although over 80% of people believe opposites attract (dang it Disney), it's not necessarily true.
-In fact, it's not 'opposites' that draw us to our romantic partners but certain personality traits, similarities, and even smell.
+Although over 80% of people believe opposites attract, it's not necessarily true.
+It's not necessarily being opposite to someone that draws you to a romantic partner, but their personality traits, similarities, and biological cues.

-In the 1950s, a sociologist by the name of Robert Francis Winch led a study on mate selection to answer the question, "Do opposites attract?"
-During his investigation, Winch interviewed married couples and examined their relationships as well as their personalities and needs.
+In the 1950s, sociologist Robert Francis Winch led a study on mate selection to answer the question, "Do opposites attract?"
+During his investigation, Winch interviewed married couples and examined their relationships, personalities, and desires.

-Based on his research findings, Winch argued that to make a marriage work, aspects of one's personality, especially socially related traits like aggressiveness and assertiveness should complement each other.
-For example, a husband who is very outgoing would be better served by a wife who is more introverted.
-Winch's research suggests that it's not that opposites attract but those that are complementary.
+Based on his research findings, Winch argued that to make a marriage work, aspects of one's personality, especially socially related traits like aggressiveness and assertiveness, should complement each other.
+For example, an outgoing husband would be content with a more introverted wife.
+Winch's research suggested that it's not that opposites attract but that some traits are complementary.

-Later research on complementary personalities is a mixed bag.
-A few studies parroted Winch's findings, but most studies, in a pool of over 300, found that the opposites attract theory just isn't accurate.
-People are pulled to those who they share similarities with in one way or another.
-Still, Winch may have been on to something with his complementary notions since some later research does suggest that partners prefer their spouses to express certain personality traits.
+Further research on complementary personalities suggests mixed results.
+A few studies parroted Winch's findings, but many have found that opposites do not attract.
+People are drawn to those who have similarities with them.
+Still, Winch's study on complementary notions was accurate, as later research suggests partners prefer their spouses to express certain personality traits they do not exhibit.

-For example, a 2007 study by Markey & Markey found that husbands who are aloof or standoffish are less satisfied with their marriages when their wives were also cold.
+For example, a 2007 study by Markey and Markey found that aloof or standoffish husbands were less satisfied with their marriages when their wives were also aloof.
 These men preferred their partners to be warm on the affiliation scale.
-Wives who were on the "colder" end of the affiliation scale also prefer warm partners.
-In this way, opposites do appeal to one another.
-But do opposites attract in all areas of personality?
+Wives on the "colder" end of the affiliation scale also preferred warm partners.
+In this way, opposites may appeal to one another.

-Surprisingly, the findings weren't the same for dominance/submission.
-The Markeys' results indicated that submissive wives were happiest when they had husbands were also submissive.
+Despite these findings, the conclusion wasn't the same for dominance and submission.
+The Markeys' results indicated that submissive wives were happiest when they had partners who were also submissive.
 This pattern continued through the rest of the research.
-Outgoing partners prefer outgoing partners, affectionate partners appreciate and desire affection, and so on.
+Outgoing partners preferred outgoing partners and affectionate partners appreciated and desired affection.